Background

 For example:

-• A family on a lower income may be asked to pay more because their child attends an independent school
+• a family on a lower income may be asked to pay more because their child attends an independent school

-• A higher-income family may pay less because their child attends a state school
+• a higher-income family may pay less because their child attends a state school

 These outcomes do not reflect the real diversity of families across school types.